GeneChem

 Series E in 2004

-NewBiotics is a U.S.-based biotechnology company founded in 1997, specializing in the discovery and development of therapeutic agents that exploit drug resistance mechanisms in cancer and infectious diseases.
-The company focuses on creating drug molecules that can transform drug resistance into therapeutic advantages, utilizing Enzyme Catalyzed Therapeutic Agents in its research.
-Notably, NewBiotics has identified the presence of double-minute chromosomes, which are unique to cancer cells, and has developed technology for the purification of double minute DNA from tumor cells.
-In 2004, NewBiotics was acquired by Celmed Biosciences, further advancing its mission in the field of therapeutics.
+NewBiotics is a U.S.-based biotechnology company founded in 1997, specializing in the discovery and development of therapeutics for cancer and infectious diseases.
+The company focuses on leveraging the mechanisms of drug resistance to create innovative drug molecules.
+Notably, NewBiotics has identified the presence of double-minute chromosomes, which are unique to cancer cells, and has developed technology for the purification of double-minute DNA from tumor cells.
+This approach aims to transform the challenges posed by drug resistance into therapeutic advantages, enabling the development of more effective treatments.
+The company was acquired by Celmed Biosciences in 2004, further integrating its expertise into a broader therapeutic framework.

 Xanthus Pharmaceuticals